 The Local Electoral Act 2001 gives you the right to make a written submission to the Council on its proposed representation arrangements, as well as the right to be heard if you wish.
 You also have the right to appeal or object to any decisions on our representation arrangements.
 The Local Government Commission will then make a binding decision on the appeal.

 Further details on the matters that councils must consider in reviewing their membership and basis of election can be found in the Local Electoral Act 2001.
-The Council last conducted a review in 2012 for the 2013 local elections.
-Click here for more information on Council's last review.
+The Council last conducted a review in 2018 for the 2019 local elections.

 The Local Electoral Act 2001 gives councils the ability to establish separate Māori constituencies for Māori electors.
 Councils may pass a resolution on the matter or resolve to conduct a poll on the matter.

-Alternatively, the community may demand a poll.
+Alternatively, the community may initiate a poll.
 The demand for a poll can be initiated by five per cent of electors within the region.
 The result of such a poll is binding.
-Click here for more information on initiating a poll.